shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ## Overview

 This guide is based on the [Add a real world CMS block](add-real-world-cms-block.md) guide.
-We will create a real world CMS-Element in this guide.
+We will create a real world CMS element in this guide.
 That means we are creating an element with a config which fits to our CMS-Button block.

 ## Prerequisites

-We assume that you know the basics for about creating a CMS-Element from [Creating a custom CMS element](../add-cms-element.md).
+We assume that you know the basics for about creating a CMS element from [Creating a custom CMS element](../add-cms-element.md).
 So if you don't understand something please make sure to take a look at that guide as well.

 ## Creating your custom CMS element

 Imagine you want to create a new element to display a button which is fully configurable by the shop manager.
-We already build a CMS-Block for the button in the last guide but if you just have a block you don't have a configuration that's why you need a CMS-Element
+We already build a CMS-Block for the button in the last guide but if you just have a block you don't have a configuration that's why you need a CMS element

 ## Administration Code